 The first step is to apply for admission.
 Applying for admission at Finlandia University is free.
 Self report your academic record to get conditionally accepted within 3-days.
 We’d suggest sitting down at a computer, laptop or tablet, but you can also do it on your cell phone in a pinch.

-After you complete the FAFSA (which is and always will be FREE), our financial aid staff will be in touch with you about your financial aid package.
+After you complete the FAFSA (which is and always will be FREE), your Enrollment Counselor will reach out to you and discuss your financial aid package in detail.
 This will take a few days to put together, so be sure to submit all of your information as quickly as possible.